ElendiLabs — Regulatory consultancy platform connecting medical device and pharmaceutical manufacturers with verified experts worldwide

 Regulatory Framework

-Medical devices in Spain are regulated primarily through EU Regulations (EU) 2017/745 (MDR) and (EU) 2017/746 (IVDR), directly applicable since May 2021 and May 2022 respectively, supplemented by national provisions.
-AEMPS (Agencia Española de Medicamentos y Productos Sanitarios) acts as the competent authority responsible for oversight, authorisation where required, vigilance, and enforcement.
-The system ensures devices meet essential safety and performance requirements before and after market placement.
+Medical devices in Spain are regulated primarily through EU Regulations (EU) 2017/745 (MDR) and (EU) 2017/746 (IVDR), which have applied directly since May 2021 and May 2022 respectively, supplemented by national provisions where relevant.
+AEMPS (Agencia Española de Medicamentos y Productos Sanitarios) is the competent authority responsible for oversight, authorisation where required, vigilance, and enforcement.
+The framework is designed to ensure that devices meet the required safety and performance standards both before they enter the market and throughout their lifecycle.
 Productos sanitarios - AEMPS

 Key Responsibilities of AEMPS